How to Secure WordPress Website

 - Review the theme used on your site.

 - Disable wp-admin access.

-- Lock your wp-login page from file manager.
+- Lock your wp-login page from a file manager.

 In fact, the very first step you take should be choosing a reputable, reliable host that makes site security one of their top priorities.
 You shouldn’t put your new store just anywhere — making a poor choice could put both you and your customers at risk.